Zurich: Media

-Many large Swiss media conglomerates are headquartered in Zürich, such as tamedia, Ringier and the NZZ-Verlag.
+Many large Swiss media conglomerates are headquartered in Zurich, such as tamedia, Ringier and the NZZ-Verlag.

 Television and radio

 The headquarters of Switzerland's national licence fee-funded German language television network ("SF") are located in the Leutschenbach neighborhood, to the north of the Oerlikon railway station.
-Regional commercial television station "TeleZüri" (Zürich Television) has its headquarters near Escher-Wyss Platz.
+Regional commercial television station "TeleZüri" (Zurich Television) has its headquarters near Escher-Wyss Platz.
 The production facilities for other commercial stations "Star TV", "u1" TV and "3+" are located in Schlieren.

-One section of the Swiss German language licence fee-funded public radio station "Schweizer Radio DRS" is located in Zürich.
-There are commercial local radio stations broadcasting from Zürich, such as "Radio 24" on the Limmatstrasse, "Energy Zürich" in Seefeld on the Kreuzstrasse, Radio "LoRa" and "Radio 1".
+One section of the Swiss German language licence fee-funded public radio station "Schweizer Radio DRS" is in Zurich.
+There are commercial local radio stations broadcasting from Zurich, such as "Radio 24" on the Limmatstrasse, "Energy Zurich" in Seefeld on the Kreuzstrasse, Radio "LoRa" and "Radio 1".
 There are other radio stations that operate only during certain parts of the year, such as "CSD Radio" (May/June), "Radio Streetparade" (July/August) and "rundfunk.fm" (August/September).